 Walt Kirst of Kirst Konverter LLC has reproduced a total of 6 Remington “Thin Plate” conversion revolvers.
 Walt used 1858 Pietta frames and custom machined parts to recreate these rare Remington revolvers, which are historically correct firearms, except that they are now chambered for the popular .45 Colt cartridge.

-There were a total of 5 Second Type conversion revolvers made with an ejector added for easier removal of the spent cases.
 These historically correct Second Type Remington conversions are offered for $1,495.

 Note to buyers: These cartridge conversion revolvers are classified as a firearm and must be delivered to an FFL dealer of your choice, or you can locate a licensed dealer in your area by going to www.fflgundealers.net.